-If we are investigated by an applicable data protection authority or are determined to have not complied with applicable laws, we may face fines and other penalties.
-Any such investigation or charges by applicable data protection authorities could have a negative effect on our existing business and on our ability to attract and retain new customers.
-Existing and proposed laws and regulations can be costly to comply with, could expose us to significant penalties for non-compliance, can delay or impede the development or adoption of our products and services, reduce the overall demand for our services, result in negative publicity, increase our operating costs, require significant management time and attention and subject us to claims or other remedies, including fines or demands that we modify or cease existing business practices.
+If we fail, or are perceived to have failed, to address or comply with applicable data protection laws, privacy policies and data protection obligations, or if our privacy policies are, in whole or part, found to be inaccurate, incomplete deceptive, unfair or misrepresentative of our actual practices, it could: result in fines and other penalties; result in reputational harm; lead to a loss of customers; reduce the use of our products; result in litigation and liability; result in an inability to process personal data or operate in certain jurisdictions; cause a material adverse impact to our business operations or financial results or otherwise harm our business.
+Moreover, any such investigation or charges by applicable data protection authorities could have a negative effect on our existing business and on our ability to attract and retain new customers, even if the investigation determines we have not committed any violations.
+Existing and proposed laws and regulations can be costly to comply with, can delay or impede the development or adoption of our products and services, reduce the overall demand for our services, result in negative publicity, increase our operating costs, require significant management time and attention and subject us to claims or other remedies, including fines or demands that we modify or cease existing business practices.